mejmo/appletraus/README.md

 ![AppletRaus](http://s27.postimg.org/4i4t961dv/Appletraus.png)

 ## Usage

-This project was implemented very quickly, in case you are interested in help with integration, give a message.
-Generally the integration consists of these steps:

 1. Include `AppletRaus.js` in your HTML page where applet was previously loaded
 2. Instantiate the `AppletRaus` object with